9 Coconut Water Brands You May Want to Skip

 Harmful chemicals and processing methods can ruin coconut water’s natural benefits and even make it toxic.
 That means that not all coconut waters on the shelf are created equal.
 If you want to experience the healing, hydrating and energising powers of coconut water, you need to get it in its most pristine state.
 Reputable coconut water manufacturers won’t be afraid to give you all the facts about their production, going all the way back to the source.
-Here are some of the things to look out for…
+Here are some of the things to look out for.

 1. Using Mature Coconut Water

-Green literally is better when it comes to coconut water.
+Green is literally better when it comes to coconut water.
 Waiting for the coconut to ripen doesn’t make the water more nutrient-rich as you may think, as the nutrients from the water seep into the coconut flesh as it ages.
 Older coconuts are better for making coconut milk and coconut flesh products.
 Older coconuts are cheaper for the manufacturer to buy so it’s a tempting way to save money.
-The older water also begins to lose its fresh, nectar-like taste, so if you want that delectable flavour and the most nutrient rich drink, make sure that your coconut water comes from nuts between 5 – 7 months old.
+The older water also begins to lose its fresh, nectar-like taste, so if you want that delectable flavour and the most nutrient-rich drink, make sure that your coconut water comes from nuts between 5 – 7 months old.

 2. Using Coconut Concentrate

 Some manufacturers heat the water up and then reduce it to syrup – a concentrate which can be ‘reconstituted’ by adding water.
 Importing this syrup is cheaper.
 The high heat used to reduce the water is very damaging to the nutrients and enzymes in the water, so not a good idea.
-Check that your water is not made from concentrate or reconstituted.

 3. Pasteurisation